Stephen King’s ‘It’ To Be Rated R, But How Will It Tackle Its X-Rated Scene?

 How will the infamous scene be included, if at all?
 Whether you’re a Stephen King fan who has read the book or simply a movie buff looking forward to the release of It on September 8, let us know in the comments section!

-[Featured image by Sdominick/AP Images]
+[Featured Image by Sdominick/AP Images]